Behaviour support practitioner in Melbourne: From nursing and mental health to PBS, meet Karan Singh

 We were also able to support the family and services involved and educate them about different ways of supporting the client such as respite accommodation and seeking assistance from the client’s psychiatrist to review and adjust medication.
 On further evaluation of the plan, we noticed a significant reduction in behaviours of concern and restrictive interventions.

 You’ve worked as a crisis team clinician.
-How can Positive Behaviour Support help in crisis situations?
+As a behaviour support practitioner, how can you help in crisis situations?

 Article positive behaviour support melbourne pbs crisis